OpenNebula/docs/source/installation_and_configuration/containerized_deployment/architecture_deployment.rst

 |      $OPENNEBULA_IMAGE                                                        |      $OPENNEBULA_IMAGE                                                        |
 +-------------------------------------------------------------------------------+-------------------------------------------------------------------------------+

-Carefully replace following occurrences with
+Carefully replace the following occurrences with

-  - ``one.example.com`` - hostname/IP which will be used by end-users to access Front-end (and SSH)
+  - ``one.example.com`` - hostname/IP which will be used by end-users to access the Front-end (and SSH)
   - ``changeme123`` - custom initial password for OpenNebula user ``oneadmin``
   - ``$OPENNEBULA_IMAGE`` - substitute

     - for **Enterprise Edition** with ``enterprise.opennebula.io/opennebula:5.13.90``
     - for **Community Edition** with ``docker.io/opennebula/opennebula:5.13.90``

-- Option :ref:`C. Reconfigure Nodes to connect to different port <container_ssh_nodes>` - take and **customize** (see instructions below) one of the examples below:
+- Option :ref:`C. Reconfigure Nodes to connect to a different port <container_ssh_nodes>` - take and **customize** (see instructions below) one of the examples below:

 +-------------------------------------------------------------------------------+-------------------------------------------------------------------------------+
 | TLS-secured Services                                                          | Insecure Services                                                             |